-(1) Every department and every constitutional institution must have an accounting officer.

-- (2) Subject to subsection (3)- - (a) the head of a department must be the accounting officer for the department; and - (b) the chief executive officer of a constitutional institution must be the accounting officer for that institution. - (3) The treasury may, in exceptional circumstances, approve or instruct in writing that a person other than the person mentioned in subsection (2) be the accounting officer for- - (a) a department or a constitutional institution; or - (b) a trading entity within a department. - (4) The treasury may at any time withdraw in writing an approval or instruction in terms of subsection (3). - (5) The employment contract of an accounting officer for a department, trading entity or constitutional institution must be in writing and, where possible, include Performance standards.
-The provisions of sections 38 to 42, as may be appropriate, are regarded as forming part of each such contract.
+- (1) Every department and every constitutional institution must have an accounting officer. - (2) Subject to subsection (3)- - (a) the head of a department must be the accounting officer for the department; and - (b) the chief executive officer of a constitutional institution must be the accounting officer for that institution. - (3) The relevant treasury may, in exceptional circumstances, approve or instruct in writing that a person other than the person mentioned in subsection (2) be the accounting officer for- - (a) a department or a constitutional institution; or - (b) a trading entity within a department.

+[subsection (3) amended by section 18(a) of Act 29 of 1999]

+(4) The relevant treasury may at any time withdraw in writing an approval or instruction in terms of subsection (3).